OpenBookPrices/openbookprices-api/README.md

 ### vendor

-The LinkToBooks code for the vendor.
+The OpenBookPrices code for the vendor.
 This is lowercase and is made up of letters, numbers and dashes (`-`).

 ### preConversionCurrency